 Ayers Rock or Uluru?

 The rock was called Uluru long before Europeans arrived in Australia.
-The word is the correct name from the language Pitjantjatjara and has no English translation.
+Uluru is the correct name from the language Pitjantjatjara and has no English translation.

-In 2002, these names were reversed at the request of the Alice Springs Regional Tourism Association and the rock took the official name of Uluru / Ayers Rock, which it still has today.
+In 2002, these names were reversed at the request of the Regional Tourism Association of Alice Springs, and the rock took on the official name of Uluru/Ayers Rock, which it still holds today.
+Therefore, you can choose to use the name Uluru or Ayers Rock to refer to this place.
+However, within the national park, the original name (Uluru) is used.

 How to get to Uluru